 A colposcopy (kol-POS-kuh-pee) is a method of examining the cervix, vagina, and vulva with a surgical instrument called a colposcope.
 The procedure is usually performed if the results of your Pap smear (the screening test used to identify abnormal cervical cells) are unusual.
 A colposcope is a large, electric microscope with a bright light that enables your doctor to see your cervix clearly.

-If your doctor spots any abnormal areas, he or she will take a tissue sample (biopsy).
+If your doctor spots any abnormal areas, they will take a tissue sample (biopsy).
 The procedure to retrieve a tissue sample from inside the cervix is called endocervical curettage (ECC).
 The samples are sent to a lab for examination by a pathologist.

 You may feel nervous if your doctor orders a colposcopy, but understanding the test and knowing what to expect can ease your anxiety.
 The test is generally quick and painless.

 - you experience bleeding after intercourse